ucloud/ucloud-sdk-go/README.md

 **Note**

-UHost created above cannot be accessed via Internet unless a EIP is created and binded to the UHost.
+UHost created above cannot be accessed via Internet unless a EIP is created and bind to the UHost.

 ## Docs